Keon-Jukes/simple-todo/README.md

-# Simple Todo List 💫
+# Simple Todo List! 💫

 This project was made using React and TypeScript as a way to help me prepare for my upcoming start with Dolby.io as an associate software engineer.